oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/modules.md

 ## Tests on Subqotients

-## Basic Operations on Subqotients
+## Basic Operations on Subquotients

 ## Submodules and Quotients